What is Thermal Desorption?

 - Trapping can be done non-selectively at low temperatures for determination of unknowns (non-targeted analysis) or the trap can use sorbents for method specified compound determination (targeted analysis).

 - Split flow in the system is multiplicative: using a 100:1 split at each stage results in an overall reduction of signal by 10000:1.
 Alternatively, both stages can be splitless.
 In this way the dynamic range of the instrument is maximized, allowing for the analysis of very dilute or very concentrated samples.

-What is Thermal Desorption used for?
+What is TD used for?

-Thermal desorption is used in many different applications.
+TD is used in many different applications.
 Some common examples are:

 - The analysis of flavors and fragrances used in foods and consumer products